rashmichaudhary24/genai-learning-journal/23-Tokens-Revisited.md

 # In One Sentence

-Text-based language models do not read words or characters directly.
-They first convert text into discrete units called **tokens**, and different tokenizers may split the same text differently.
+Language models perform mathematical operations, not linguistic ones.
+Tokenization is the step that converts human-readable text into a representation the model can compute on.

 ---

 # Why Do We Need Tokens?

-Language models work with numbers, not text.

-Before a model can process a sentence, the text must first be converted into smaller pieces called **tokens**, which are then mapped to numerical IDs.

-These tokens become the basic units that flow through embeddings, attention mechanisms, and every other stage of the model.

-Without tokenization, an LLM cannot process text at all.
+Text
+   ↓
+Tokenizer
+   ↓
+Tokens
+   ↓
+Token IDs
+   ↓
+Embeddings
+   ↓
+Positional Encoding
+   ↓
+Attention Mechanism
+   ↓
+LLM Output

+Computers cannot reason over raw text directly.

+Tokenization converts text into manageable pieces that can be assigned numerical IDs and represented as vectors (embeddings).

+These token embeddings then become the inputs processed by the Transformer's attention mechanism.

+In other words, tokens form the bridge between human language and mathematical computation.

 ---